sahuhariom/distributed-key-value-store/README.md

 # Compile the C program
 gcc node.c -o node

-##Usage
 # Run a node
 ./node

-# Follow the instructions:
+# Follow the instructions in the console:
 # PUT(10,200)  --> To insert a key-value pair
 # GET(10)      --> To retrieve a value
 # r            --> To display the current node's hash table

-##Project Structure
 distributed-key-value-store/
 ├── README.md
 └── src/
     └── node.c
-##Sample Commands

 PUT(10,200)
 GET(10)
 r

-##Notes
+Notes

-Demonstrates basic distributed systems concepts including request forwarding, node communication, and hash table storage.
+This project demonstrates basic distributed systems concepts including request forwarding, node communication, and hash table storage.

 For simplicity, all nodes are run locally (127.0.0.1) and use consecutive ports.